ulixee/platform/coming-soon/ROADMAP-Manager.md

 ## 2.1
-Packaged databox will need to be manually uploaded to a Miner.
+Packaged datastore will need to be manually uploaded to a Miner.

-[x] Package Databoxes
+[x] Package Datastores

 ## 2.3 -
-Manager needs to be able to trigger the Databox packaging logic to create and upload Databoxes.
+Manager needs to be able to trigger the Datastore packaging logic to create and upload Datastores.
-- Push Databox to a Miner
+- Push Datastore to a Miner

 ## 2.4 - Troubleshooting Runs
-Manager should be able to show the full input and output for any Databox execution on localhost or remote Miners.
+Manager should be able to show the full input and output for any Datastore execution on localhost or remote Miners.
 It should allow you to Timetravel those runs and re-create them.

 - Electron based Timetravel
 - Remote Miner Jobs